carlreinecken/kiwi/README.md

     ->create();
 ```

-After creating a new entity the new primary key is automatically saved to the model.
+Before creating a new entity the primary key is set to null.
+And after creating a new entity the new primary key is automatically saved to the model.

 #### Update